 In our earlier work, the electrodes were flush mounted with the inner surface of the nozzle.
-However, the plasma was noticeably stretched by the momentum of the high-speed flow and eventually swept downstream causing reduction in the effectiveness of the actuation [48].
+However, the plasma was noticeably stretched by the momentum of the high-speed flow and eventually swept downstream, causing reduction in the effectiveness of the actuation [48].
 Therefore, we currently use a circular groove of 1 mm width and 0.5 mm depth, located approximately 1 mm upstream of the nozzle exit, to shelter the plasma.
 The tips of the electrodes are housed within this groove.
-In the most recent work, a new nozzle extension was designed, which relocates the electrodes to the nozzle extension face and eliminates the ring groove.
+In the most recent work, a new nozzle extension was designed, which relocated the electrodes to the nozzle extension face and eliminated the ring groove.
 The results showed that the effect of the ring groove is secondary and relatively small [49].
-In a recent work, Kleinman et al. [50] used direct numerical simulations to investigate the effect of groove on the actuation process in a flow that matches the experimental flow conditions for a Mach 1.3 jet, including the Reynolds number [6].
-However, due to the current computational resource limitations, the flow and cavity geometry was restricted to two dimensions, even though the flow within the cavity is clearly three-dimensional.
-Because of this limitation, the simulation results significantly over-predict the effect of the cavity.
+Kleinman et al. [50] used direct numerical simulations in a recent work to investigate the effect of the groove on the actuation process in a flow that matches the experimental flow conditions for a Mach 1.3 jet.
+However, due to the current computational resource limitations, the flow and cavity geometry was restricted to two dimensions, even though the flow within the cavity was clearly threedimensional.
+Because of this limitation, the simulation results significantly overpredicted the effect of the cavity.

-The short duration and harsh high temperature environment of plasma offer a major challenge for any accurate measurements of perturbations imparted to the flow by the actuators.
+The short duration and harsh high-temperature environment of plasma create a major challenge for any accurate measurements of perturbations imparted to the flow by the actuators.
 We have used nitrogen emission spectroscopy to measure the average temperature of the plasma, which depends on the frequency and duty cycle of the operation.
-The temperature, averaged over the spatial extent of the plasma (approximately 1 mm wide and 3 to 4 mm long) and over several pulses, varies from a few hundred to about 1200°C [51].
-For example, the measured average temperature with 5 kHz forcing and 15 μs pulse duration (7.5% duty cycle) is ~1000°C. It appears that a considerable fraction of the discharge power goes to electrode heating.
-The electrodes used in the current work are tungsten of 1 mm diameter and the nozzle attachment holding the electrodes is boron nitride.
-Tungsten emission lines, as well as boron nitride and boron oxide bands were detected in the emission spectra, an indication of erosion of electrodes and boron nitride nozzle attachment.
-Such erosion over time has also been noticed in the experiments.
-Temperatures measured in our previous work [47] were over-predicted due to the boron oxide emission bands overlapping with the nitrogen bands.
-These errors have recently been corrected [51].
+The temperature, averaged over the spatial extent of the plasma (approximately 1 mm wide and 3 to 4 mm long) and, over several pulses, varies from a few 100 to about 1200°C [51].
+For example, the measured average temperature with 5 kHz forcing and 15 μ s pulse duration (7.5% duty cycle) is ~1000 °C.

-The jet is known to be receptive to thermal, aerodynamic, and acoustic perturbations [19].
-With LAFPAs, the initial perturbation is thermal (i.e. localized Joule heating by the air breakdown).
-However, the flow is compressible and each actuation causes rapid microsecond time scale localized heating that generates a compression wave [10].
-Our earlier unsteady quasi-one-dimensional model of the arc filament showed that the rapid localized heating generated compression waves that were steepened in a short period (~10 μs) and in a short distance (~3 mm) to become a stronger compression wave [47], in general agreement with the experimental results.
-It is unclear at this time and not possible to discern whether it is the thermal perturbation, the pressure perturbation, or a combination of the two that is coupled to the flow.
-In addition, our earlier results showed that the actuators could generate streamwise vorticity and vortical/aerodynamic perturbations, the strength of which depends on the distance between the electrodes [48].
-However, with 3 or 4 mm distance between the electrodes in the current work, and potentially non-uniform plasma between the electrodes, the generated streamwise vorticity is expected to be quite weak.
+The jet is known to be receptive to thermal, aerodynamic, and acoustic perturbations [18].
+With LAFPAs, the initial perturbation is thermal (i.e., localized joule heating by the air breakdown).
+However, the flow is compressible and each breakdown causes rapid microsecond timescale localized heating that generates a compression wave [10].
+Our earlier unsteady quasi-one-dimensional model of the arc filament showed that the rapid localized heating generated compression waves that were steepened in a short period (~10 μ s) and in a short distance (~3 mm) to become a stronger compression wave [47], in general agreement with the experimental results.
+It is not possible to discern whether it is the thermal perturbation, the pressure perturbation, or a combination of the two that is coupled to the flow.
+However, thermal perturbation seems to be more plausible, as it was successfully used in recent simulations [52,53], which will be discussed.
+Earlier results showed that the actuators could generate streamwise vorticity and vortical/aerodynamic perturbations, the strength of which depends on the distance between the electrodes [48].
+However, with 3 or 4 mm distance between the electrodes in the current work, and potentially nonuniform plasma between the electrodes, the generated streamwise vorticity is expected to be quite weak.